unkokaeru/digital-garden/content/Cooking/Recipes/Teriyaki Chicken Donburi.md

 5. **Garnish:** Add the pea shoots, carrot and spring onions to the bowls and garnish with the toasted sesame seeds.

 ## Note(s)/Tip(s)
-Eat donburi the authentic way by stirring all the ingredients together.
+Eat donburi the aukthentic way by stirring all the ingredients together.
 To add more protein and a velvety richness to the dish, consider adding a fried egg.